 Last, but not least, we had a basket with baby shower thank you notes and envelopes with a note for everyone to write up their address on the envelopes.
 This saves the mom to be so much time later trying to write up thank you notes when trying to care for a little one!

 Using the printables as a base to determine all the colors and details for the rest of the decorations and the food really made for a visually stunning party.

 If you want different baby shower games, I made a whole set of printable baby shower games in the same woodland theme available in the shop.
 There are so many that I listed them separately from the party package.
 You can choose from a ton of different games and signs for your party.

 I hope I’ve inspired you to consider a woodland theme for your next baby shower.
 My goal is to give you all the skills you need to create the kind of party that will honor the parents-to-be and that guests will remember with fondness.

 It’s very satisfying to have people enter the party wide-eyed from all the decorations, and leaving with a smile from all the fun they had.

-Share the fun and pin it:
+Share the fun and pin this woodland baby shower theme: